-The purpose of the thesis statement is to make a claim about the topic and to engage the reader, making them want to read till the end.
+The purpose of the thesis statement is to present your main claim about the topic.

 A thesis statement should be arguable and not based on facts that the reader already believes in.
-Your teacher wants to read something interesting and engaging, and the only way to do that is to provide them with some new and arguable information.
+Your readers want to read something interesting and engaging.
+And the only way to do that is to provide them with some new and arguable information.